codycordova/codychain/README.md

 ## 🎮 Usage Guide

+### Authentication

+1. Navigate to any page that requires authentication (Send, Mine)
+2. A login modal will appear
+3. Select your username (cody or ezzy)
+4. The app will generate a challenge and sign it with your private key
+5. You'll be logged in with a session token (stored in localStorage)

+**Note**: Private keys are stored in `data/keys/{username}_private.pem`.
+The frontend loads these keys to sign challenges and transactions.

 ### Creating Transactions

+1. **Log in** first (see Authentication above)
-1. Navigate to the **Send** page
+2. Navigate to the **Send** page
-2. Enter sender address, receiver address, and amount
+3. Enter receiver address and amount (sender is automatically set to your address)
+4. Optionally sign the transaction with your private key
-3. Submit the transaction
+5. Submit the transaction
-4. The transaction is added to the pending pool
+6. The transaction is added to the pending pool

 ### Mining Blocks

+1. **Log in** first (see Authentication above)
-1. Navigate to the **Mine** page
+2. Navigate to the **Mine** page
-2. Optionally enter a miner address to receive rewards
 3. Click "Mine Block"
 4. The block is mined with all pending transactions
+5. Mining rewards are automatically sent to your address

 ### Viewing Blocks